ansible/azure-testing/guide_azure.rst

 * AZURE_GROUP_BY_SECURITY_GROUP=yes
 * AZURE_GROUP_BY_TAG=yes

-A sample azure.ini file is included along with the inventory script in contrib/inventory.
+A sample azure_rm_inventory.ini file is included along with the inventory script in contrib/inventory.
 An azure.ini file will contain the following:

 .. code-block:: ini
     [azure]
     # Control which resource groups are included.
-By default all resource groups are included.
+By default all resources groups are included.
-    # Set resource_groups to a comma separated list of resource group names.
+    # Set resource_groups to a comma separated list of resource groups names.
     #resource_groups=

+    # Control which tags are included.
+Set tags to a comma separated list of keys or key:value pairs
+    #tags=

     # Control grouping with the following boolean flags.
 Valid values: yes, no, true, false, True, False, 0, 1.
     group_by_resource_group=yes
     group_by_location=yes
-    group_by_security_group=yes
+    group_by_security_group=no
     group_by_tag=yes

 Examples
 ........